Ephesians 2:8-9

 Here we see a clear distinction between God's grace and man's works.
 All of this grace was given to us in Jesus Christ.
 We could not earn it; we did not merit it.
 This is the grace of God!

-So the riches of our salvation (calling, election, justification, sanctification, glorification) were all made possible by the "impoverishment" of Christ Who became a man, suffered and died a cruel death on the cross so that grace could be manifested in our life.
-When we realize what it cost God to express grace, it helps us realize the wickedness of our sin and the undeserving state of mankind.
+So the riches of our salvation (calling, election, justification, sanctification, glorification-see Three Tenses of Salvation) were all made possible by the "impoverishment" of Christ Who became a Man, suffered and died a cruel death on the cross so that grace could be lavished upon (Eph 1:7,8-note) those who were separated from God by their sin (cp Isa 59:2, Pr 15:29).
+When we realize what it cost God to express grace, it helps us realize the extreme wickedness of our sin and the undeserving state of all mankind (Ro 5:12-note).
 What an amazing divine paradox -- grace was immeasurably costly for God to express and yet is unconditionally free to all men.
 Grace is God’s favor freely offered but expensively expressed!

-Many people fear grace because they think it leads to a "who cares" attitude.
-"I'm saved so now I can whoop it up like the people of the world."
-But anyone who uses grace as an excuse to sin shows they have never understood God's grace in the first place.
+Many people fear teaching sinners about God's grace because they think it leads to a "who cares" attitude.
+"I'm saved and forgiven so now I can live it up like the people of the world." (cp Jude 1:4) But anyone who turns God's grace into an excuse to justify their sinful lifestyle shows they have never understood God's grace in the first place.
+God's grace saves us and liberates us from the power of sin, so that out of love we seek to obey, and that too, even enabled by grace.

-"In its use among the pagan Greeks it referred to a favor done by one Greek to another out of the pure generosity of his heart, and with no hope of reward.
+Wuest describes "grace" - "In its use among the pagan Greeks it referred to a favor done by one Greek to another out of the pure generosity of his heart, and with no hope of reward.
 When it is used in the New Testament, it refers to that favor which God did at Calvary when He stepped down from His judgment throne to take upon Himself the guilt and penalty of human sin.
 In the case of the Greek, the favor was done to a friend, never an enemy.
 In the case of God it was an enemy, the sinner, bitter in his hatred of God, for whom the favor was done.
 God has no strings tied to the salvation He procured for man at the Cross.
 Salvation is given the believing sinner out of the pure generosity of God’s heart.
 The Greek word referred to an action that was beyond the ordinary course of what might be expected, and was therefore commendable.
 What a description of that which took place at the Cross!
-(Wuest, K. S. Wuest's Word Studies from the Greek New Testament: Eerdmans)
+(Word Studies - Eerdman Publishing Company Volume 1, Volume 2, Volume 3)

 The Power of Grace - Lord Kenneth Clark, internationally know for his television series Civilization, lived and died without faith in Jesus Christ.
 He admitted in his autobiography that while visiting a beautiful church he had what he believed to be an overwhelming religious experience.
 "My whole being," Clark wrote, "was irradiated by a kind of heavenly joy far more intense than anything I had known before."
 But the "gloom of grace," as he described it, created a problem.
 If he allowed himself to be influenced by it, he knew he would have to change, his family might think he had lost his mind, and maybe that intense joy would prove to be an illusion.
 So he concluded, "I was too deeply embedded in the world to change course."
 (Our Daily Bread, February 15, 1994)